igorkll/syslbuild/gnuboxmaker_readme.md

 * resources/startup.wav - the sound that will be used during the booting. requires configuration with a special parameter in the project. turned off by default
 * resources/rpi_32_config_extension.txt - configuration extensions for RPI 32
 * resources/rpi_64_config_extension.txt - configuration extensions for RPI 64
-* output - the finished result of the build
-* .temp - temporary files used during the build process

 ## devicetree
 you can create a custom devicetree to connect the perepherals